randomtruffles/Dominion_League/rules.md

 <a name="5.6.3"></a>5.6.3.
 All 6 games of the Championship Match should be played, even if the Dominion League Champion is decided sooner.

 <a name="5.6.4"></a>5.6.4.
 The date and time of the Championship Match should be decided with sufficient time for the League to find commentators and advertise the match.

+# <a name="6"></a>6.
+Scheduling

+## <a name="6.1"></a>6.1.
+Suggested schedule

+The League recommends you play at least one match per week.
+In F tier and below, a suggested schedule is posted in your division’s Discord channel and gives you an opponent to play each week.
+Although many players find this helpful, there is no requirement to follow this suggested schedule.

+## <a name="6.2"></a>6.2.
+Conflicts of interest

+If one of your close friends or family members is in your division, please schedule that match to happen early in the season, to eliminate any temptation for collusion.

+<a name="6.2.1"></a>6.2.1.
+If you prefer to avoid this, let a moderator know before the season starts, and the League will try to place you in different divisions.

+## <a name="6.3"></a>6.3.
+Deadline

+All matches must be played by the end of the last day of the season, which is always a Sunday at 23:59 UTC.

+## <a name="6.4"></a>6.4.
+Extensions

+If you are unable to complete your games by the deadline in [6.3](#6.3), you must request an extension from your moderator by that deadline.

+<a name="6.4.1"></a>6.4.1.
+If you are in tier A, you may request an extension of up to 3 days.
+In all other tiers, you may request an extension of up to 7 days.

+<a name="6.4.2"></a>6.4.2.
+You must schedule an incomplete match with your opponent before you can request an extension for it.
+Provide the date and time to your moderator when you request it.

+<a name="6.4.3"></a>6.4.3.
+If matches are not completed during the extension period, or an extension was never requested, you and/or your opponent may be dropped at your moderator’s judgment per [7.1](#7.1).

+## <a name="6.5"></a>6.5.
+Difficulty scheduling

+If you have any scheduling issues, or if your opponent does not show up for a scheduled match, please inform your moderator.